titon/framework/docs/en/packages/console/input.md

 ### Flags ###

-A `Flag` is a `boolean` flag that is only checked by the parser for its existence.
+A `Flag` is a boolean flag that is only checked by the parser for its existence.
 If the flag is present, it is given a value of 1 and a value of 0 is given if it is not.

 **NOTE:** Although we say its a `boolean` parameter, that only means the parser does not attempt to give the parameter a value read from the user input.
+It only checks for the parameter's existence.
 The `value` assigned to flags are actually numeric to allow for stackable flags.

 A flag is added to the `Input` object via the `addFlag` method.